 - Every Missouri Incident Fatality is required to be initially reviewed by the coroner/medical examiner and the county CFRP panel chairperson to determine if the death meets program criteria for review.
 The findings of this initial assessment are reported in the NCFRP CDR system. - All child deaths that are unclear, unexplained, or of a suspicious circumstance (including all injury events, homicides, suicides, medical nonfeasance and sudden unexpected deaths of infants one week to one year of age) are required to be reviewed by the county-based multidisciplinary CFRP panel.
-Upon completion of the panel review, the NCFRP CDR System record is reviewed by the county CFRP chairperson or their designee, making any necessary corrections and/or additions, and all pertinent sections of the record are completed as appropriate. - CFRP data management the data collected on the NCFRP CDR system with the Department of Health and Senior Services (DHSS) Bureau of Vital Records birth and death data.
-Every attempt is made to reconcile the two systems; however, in some cases, crucial data components are incomplete and are noted where appropriate. - All deaths included in this CFRP Annual Report occurred in the calendar year 2020, although some cases may not have been brought to county panel review until 2021. - Eighty-nine Missouri Child Fatalities were due to events that occurred either in other states or on military installations in Missouri.
-Although documented in the NCFRP CDR system, these deaths are not considered Missouri Incident Fatalities and are not otherwise addressed in this report. - Of the 408 Missouri Incident Fatalities with indication for review as reported in NCFRP CDR System, seven either did not receive required CFRP panel review, and/or panel findings were not entered.
-These fatalities are included in this 2020 CFRP Annual Report, because the data, though incomplete, is useful and accurate within the limitations of the information provided.
+Upon completion of the panel review, the NCFRP CDR System record is reviewed by the county CFRP chairperson or their designee, making any necessary corrections and/or additions, and all pertinent sections of the record are completed as appropriate. - ❖ CFRP data management the data collected on the NCFRP CDR system with the Department of Health and Senior Services (DHSS) Bureau of Vital Records birth and death data.
+Every attempt is made to reconcile the two systems; however, in some cases, crucial data components are incomplete and are noted where appropriate. - All deaths included in this CFRP Annual Report occurred in the calendar year 2021, although some cases may not have been brought to county panel review until 2022. - Ninety -seven Missouri Child Fatalities were due to events that occurred either in other states or on military installations in Missouri.
+Although documented in the NCFRP CDR system, these deaths are not considered Missouri Incident Fatalities and are not otherwise addressed in this report. - Of the 458 Missouri Incident Fatalities with indication for review as reported in NCFRP CDR System, eight either did not receive required CFRP panel review, and/or panel findings were not entered.
+These fatalities are included in this 2021 CFRP Annual Report, because the data, though incomplete, is useful and accurate within the limitations of the information provided.

-- The data for this report comes from the NCFRP CDR System information submitted by the county based CFRP panels.
-In 2020, 100 percent of the known deaths were entered into the NCFRP system and 98.3 percent of the required reviews were completed and entered. - There has been a 23 percent reduction in overall child fatalities in Missouri over the last 20 years, and a 22 percent reduction in in-state event fatalities.
+- ❖ The data for this report comes from the NCFRP CDR System information submitted by the county based CFRP panels.
+In 2022, we received notification of 4 in-state deaths after the cut-off date for this report, so those deaths will not be included in this year's annual report. - ❖ 100 percent of the known deaths were entered into the NCFRP system (note: this does not include the ones that came in after the cut-off date) and 98.2 percent of the required reviews were completed and entered. - ❖ There has been a 23 percent reduction in overall child fatalities in Missouri over the last 20 years, and a 22 percent reduction in in-state event fatalities.